dmitrii-vikotorovich/cse15l-lab-reports/labReport1.md

 ![Image3](TheAuthenticity.png)

 Don't worry, that's supposed to happen.
-Just type `yes` in the termianal to continue and then type in your password.
+Just type `yes` in the terminal to continue and then type in your password.
 >Upon successfully logging in, you will see this message:

 ![Image4](SetupTutorialpt4.png)